mmuratarat/mmuratarat.github.io/_pages/faq.md

   \text{where }\varepsilon\sim\mathcal N(0, \sigma^2)
   $$

 The prototypical regression is conceptualized with $x$ as a continuous variable.
 However, the only assumption that is actually made about $x$ is that it is a vector of known constants.
-However, the only assumption that is actually made about 𝑋 is that it is a vector of known constants.
+However, the only assumption that is actually made about $X$ is that it is a vector of known constants.
 It could be a continuous variable, but it could also be a dummy code (i.e., a vector of $0$'s and $1$'s that indicates whether an observation is a member of an indicated group--e.g., a treatment group).
 Thus, in the second equation, $X$ could be such a dummy code (or contrast coding (where one group is coded as -1 and other one is coded), and the p-value would be the same as that from a t-test in its more traditional form.

 The meaning of the betas would differ here, though.
 In this case, $\beta_{0}$ would be the mean of the control group (for which the entries in the dummy variable would be $0$'s), and $\beta_{1}$ would be the difference between the mean of the treatment group and the mean of the control group.

 There is again one special case where adding a control variable to a regression model has an equivalent (direct) t-test: say you have $n$ subjects, the response is is measured from each before some treatment, and then it is measured again after the treatment.
 Here you have two factors: time (before/after) and subject ($1, 2, 3, \dots, n$).
 The test of the time-slope in a two-factorial regression model (including dummy-coded time and dummy-coded subject ID) is identical to the test of the (within-subject) pairwise differences (a paired t-test).

 ## General Machine Learning